UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Practicing fasting or intermittent fasting may get you to enter ketosis faster, but it’s not necessary and it may be a bit more than you want to take on right out of the gate.
 (Learn more about fasting here.)

 So, whether you’re exploring the keto diet and ketone bodies for fuel for fat loss, weight loss, or other health reasons, be kind to yourself during this transition.
-Move through the expected side effects, make sure you get enough electrolytes to mitigate them, and soon you will be thriving on the keto diet.
+You will soon be in ketonemia and thriving.

 cta-booklet